eosc-life/WP2_workshop_tool_packaging/ML/README.md

 To uninstall the package, just type `conda uninstall secondarystructurepredictor`.

 ## Test the project
-To test if the conda package installation was successful, open the python shell and the following:
+To test if the conda package installation was successful, open the Python shell and the following:
 ```
 import secondaryStructurePredictor
 import secondaryStructurePredictor.predict as p